 LUMINA-Bench is a standardized evaluation framework for ACOPF surrogate models that tests generalization across multiple grid topologies using accuracy and physics-constraint metrics.

-Graph transformer RL for dynamic RMSA supports up to 13% more traffic than benchmarks on networks up to 143 nodes and 362 links.
+A graph transformer with RL stabilizations is the first to exceed benchmarks for dynamic RMSA, supporting up to 13% more traffic load on networks up to 143 nodes.

 DRSA provides a plug-and-play alignment framework that decouples features and relations to prevent type collapse and relation confusion in heterogeneous graph foundation models.